 Cats with arthritis can experience additional discomfort from touching the sides of a litter tray that is too small for them.
-I’ve made a note of the size of each litter box so you can determine whether it is big enough for your kitty.
+Therefore, I’ve made a note of the size of each litter box so you can determine whether it is big enough for your kitty.

 1. Petmate Clean Step Litter Dome (Best All-Rounder)

-The dome shape of the litter box also stops my cat from kicking out any litter accidentally onto the floor while proving her with privacy while she does her business.
+The dome shape of the litter box also stops my cat from accidentally kicking out any litter onto the floor while providing her with privacy while she does her business.
 If you have a multi-pet household, this will also help prevent dogs from digging up the litter.
 What’s more, it is also effective at trapping odors inside, helped even further by the in-build charcoal filter, so my house was kept smelling fresh.

-Lastly, it also comes in three different colors and looks pretty fancy for a litter box.
+Lastly, it comes in three different colors and looks pretty fancy for a litter box.
 This really is a litter box that ticks all the boxes for me.
-Not only did this box work at keeping my home clean, but my beloved kitty seems miles happier and in less pain!
+Not only does this box work at keeping my home clean, but my beloved kitty seems miles happier and in less pain!
 Win-win!

 - Ramp for my senior cat to easily climb in and out